meower-community/.github/profile/readme.md

-# 👋 Welcome to MeowerBots!
+# 👋 Welcome to the Meower Community!
 <!-- Change organisation to organization if you want -->
-Our goal is to help unify all Meower bots and libraries into one open source GitHub organisation.
+Our goal is to help organize the projects created by the Meower community.

 ## 👨‍👩‍👧‍👦 Our team
 [showierdata9978](https://github.com/showierdata9978) - Creator of MeowerBots